Must Try Food in Paris

 4. A Plate of Oysters

 There’s a specific way to eat oysters and also a specific time.
 You open the oyster, put some drops of lemon on it, and eat it right from its shell.
-Also, oysters are in season during any month that has an R in it in French (September-April), but you start having the best oysters from October.
+Also, oysters are in season during any month that has an R in it in French (September-April), but you start having the best oysters in October.

 5. Soupe à l’Oignon (Onion Soup)